Table of Contents

 Set Accent Color

-Change the Accent color from the admin Settings > Design > Brand > Accent color.
+Change the accent color in Ghost admin: Settings > Design > Brand > Accent color.

 Changing Colors with CSS Variables

-You can use Code Injection to change the other theme colors with CSS Variables.
+Use CSS in the Ghost admin Code Injection Site Header to change other theme colors via CSS variables.

-For the list of available theme color variables, check out the assets/sass/settings/colors.scss
+For the list of available theme color variables, see assets/sass/settings/_colors.scss

 :root {